Polymer/polymer-resin/getting-started.md

 This sample code could be refactored to use a `<button>` without any data binding.

+If you find that something is rejected that is innocuous, file a [bug][issues].
+Polymer-resin whitelists elements and attributes, and our whitelist is probably incomplete.

 ## End-to-end safety

 TODO: talk about using in conjunction with JSConformance and `--polymer_pass` to